BGI-SynBio/PyMOL-PUB/README.md

 pip install PyMOL-PUB
 ```

-Or you can also install it from source after installing [git](https://git-scm.com/):
+Or you can install it from source after installing [git](https://git-scm.com/):

 ```sh
 git clone https://github.com/BGI-SynBio/PyMOL-PUB.git